YJAJ/Udacity_Self_Driving_Car_Engineer_Projects/Traffic_sign_classifier_with_Resnet_SEnet_blocks/README.md

 ![vis4](./examples/vis4.PNG)

-Because the images include different levels of brightness, I will focus on data augmentation methods that are more related to phyical transforms such as rotation and horizontal flip.
+Because the images include different levels of brightness, I will focus on data augmentation methods that are more related to physical transforms such as rotation and horizontal flip.
 Also, adding noise and blur are adopted for data augmentation.

 ### Data processing